 To start, you need to prioritize sleep.
 It’s time to romanticize bedtime, so you feel more inclined to spend your alone time cozied up on your buckwheat hulls pillow, cuddling a hot water bottle.
 You should invest in a quality mattress, pillow, and bedding, so your bed is incredibly inviting.
 Finally, remind yourself that sleep will make you feel good; it will help you get through the day and accomplish more.

 An excellent sleeping environment will aid in sleep hygiene.
-Sleep hygiene involves practicing healthy sleep habits like going to bed at the same time every night, avoiding caffeine and electronics, and establishing a nighttime routine.
+Sleep hygiene involves practicing healthy sleep habits like going to bed at the same time every night, avoiding caffeine and electronics, and establishing a nighttime routine like meditation before going to bed.

 Lastly, take an objective look at your schedule and try to cut things out.
 The root of your revenge bedtime procrastination is your busy, demanding schedule.
 Remind yourself that sleep must be a priority, and if a lack of free time affects your sleep, you should start prioritizing it.
 Research has shown again and again that the less resentful you are about how you spend your day, the less likely you are to stay up late.